SaiPranaviJeedigunta/Traffic-Rules-Violation-Detection/README.md

 ## Usage

-**Installation:**
+1. **Installation**:
    - Clone the repository and navigate into it.
-Set up a virtual environment and install dependencies.
+   - Set up a virtual environment and install dependencies.

-Running the App:
+2. **Running the App**:

--  Run python app.py.
+   - Run `python app.py`.
-Open your web browser and go to http://localhost:5000.
+   - Open your web browser and go to `http://localhost:5000`.

-Upload an Image:
+3. **Upload an Image**:
    - Choose an image file containing traffic scenes.
-Click "Upload" to detect violations.
+   - Click "Upload" to detect violations.

-View Results:
+4. **View Results**:
    - See detected objects and violations overlaid on the uploaded image.

 ## Contributing

 Contributions are welcome!
 Fork the repository and submit a pull request.